Logos: Jung's analytical psychology

-Carl Jung contrasted the critical and rational faculties of logos with the emotional, non-reason oriented and mythical elements of eros.
+Carl Jung contrasted the critical and rational faculties of logos with emotional, non-reason oriented and mythical elements.
 In Jung's approach, logos vs eros can be represented as "science vs mysticism", or "reason vs imagination" or "conscious activity vs the unconscious".

 For Jung, logos represented the masculine principle of rationality, in contrast to its feminine counterpart, eros:

-Jung attempted to equate logos and eros, his intuitive conceptions of masculine and feminine consciousness, with the alchemical Sol and Luna.
-Jung commented that in a man the lunar anima and in a woman the solar animus has the greatest influence on consciousness.
-Jung often proceeded to analyze situations in terms of "paired opposites", e.g. by using the analogy with the eastern yin and yang and was also influenced by the neoplatonists.

-In his book Mysterium Coniunctionis Jung made some important final remarks about anima and animus:

-And in this book Jung again emphasized that the animus compensates eros, while the anima compensates logos.

 Rhetoric

 Author and professor Jeanne Fahnestock describes logos as a "premise".
-She states that, to find the reason behind a rhetor's backing of a certain position or stance, one must acknowledge the different "premises" that the rhetor applies via his or her chosen diction.
+She states that, to find the reason behind a rhetor's backing of a certain position or stance, one must acknowledge the different "premises" that the rhetor applies via their chosen diction.
 The rhetor's success, she argues, will come down to "certain objects of agreement...between arguer and audience".
-"Logos is logical appeal, and the term logic is derived from it.
-It is normally used to describe facts and figures that support the speaker's topic."
-Furthermore, logos is credited with appealing to the audience's sense of logic, with the definition of "logic" being concerned with the thing as it is known.

-Furthermore, one can appeal to this sense of logic in two ways.
-The first is through inductive reasoning, providing the audience with relevant examples and using them to point back to the overall statement.
-The second is through deductive enthymeme, providing the audience with general scenarios and then indicating commonalities among them.

 Rhema

 The word logos has been used in different senses along with rhema.
 Both Plato and Aristotle used the term logos along with rhema to refer to sentences and propositions.

 The Septuagint translation of the Hebrew Bible into Greek uses the terms rhema and logos as equivalents and uses both for the Hebrew word dabar, as the Word of God.

 Some modern usage in Christian theology distinguishes rhema from logos (which here refers to the written scriptures) while rhema refers to the revelation received by the reader from the Holy Spirit when the Word (logos) is read, although this distinction has been criticized.